StormingChris/odin-recipes/README.md

 This project is created with HTML5

 ## Setup
-To run this project, use the live preview, or download the files and open in your favorite web browser.
+To run this project, use the [Live Preview](https://stormingchris.github.io/odin-recipes/index.html), or download the files and open in your favorite web browser.